malikmasis/ABPConsumingRestApiByUsingStaticProxy/README.md

 # Consuming REST APIs from a .NET Client Using ABP's Client Proxy System
 In this article, we will show how to consume rest api by using static client proxy by creating a new project and converting that from dynamic client proxy to static client proxy.
 Also, I will glance the differences between static and dynamic generic proxies.

+Article flow
+* Create a new ABP application with ABP CLI
+* Create application service interface
+* Implement the application service
+* Consume the app service from the console application
+* Convert application to use static client proxies
+* Add authorization to the application service endpoint
+* Grant the permission
+* Further reading

-Firstly create a new template via abp cli.
+Firstly create a new template via ABP CLI.

 ````shell
 abp new Acme.BookStore -t app
 ````

-> If you haven't installed yet, you should install the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI).
+> If you haven't installed it yet, you should install the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI).

 At the same folder build the project with the following command on the cli.
 ````shell